essarrjay/ShmeppyImagetoJSON/SingleFileScripts/readme.md

 ## **Overview**
 This script takes an image (`.jpeg`, `.png` or probably plenty others) and converts it into a form recognized by Shemppy's new import function.

-To use, call from a command line:
+To use, you have two options:
+1. **Windows:**
+  Run `simple_shmeppify.exe`

+1. **Python:**
-`python shmeppify.py <*image_file_path>`
+  Call from a command line: `python shmeppify.py <*image_file_path>`

-The image can also be specified later from an input prompt.
+  * The image can also be specified later from an input prompt.
+  * If you're comfortable or interested in learning to use the Python version, the main branch of this project has more functionality.

 You will then see two prompts to specify the map size.
 The result will look nicest if you use the same aspect ratio as the original image.